superfeedr/blog.superfeedr.com/_posts/2013-03-17-publishers-make-break-rss.markdown

 author_name: Julien
 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
+description: The RSS ecosystem's fate is in your hands if you're publishing feeds.
+It's your call to decide if you want to only rely on private silos to distribute your content.
 ---

 The truth is that eventually, the **ones deciding of the RSS fate are not going to be subscribers, but publishers**.
 Publishers, big (media outlets, blogging platforms) or small (indie bloggers or CMS users) can easily decide whether they want RSS to die or to thrive.